NHM-London-Bioinformatics/genomeskim/docs/usage.md

 Do not use `-c <file>` to specify parameters as this will result in errors.
 Custom config files specified with `-c` must only be used for [tuning process resource specifications](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources), other infrastructural tweaks (such as output directories), or module arguments (args).
 :::

-The above pipeline run specified with a params file in yaml format:
+The first example command specified with a params file in yaml format:

 ```bash
 nextflow run nf-core/genomeskim -profile docker -params-file params.yaml